ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 Ballerina’s concurrency model is built on the sequence diagram metaphor and offers simple constructs for writing concurrent programs.
 Its type system is a modern type system designed with sufficient power to describe data that occurs in distributed applications.
 It also includes a distributed security architecture to make it easier to write applications that are secure by design.

-Ballerina is designed for modern development practices with a modularity architecture based on packages that are easily shared widely.
+Ballerina is designed for modern development practices with a modularity architecture based on modules that are easily shared widely.
 Version management, dependency management, testing, documentation, building and sharing are part of the language design architecture and not left for later add-on tools.

 The Ballerina standard library is in two parts: the usual standard library level functionality (akin to libc) and a standard library of network protocols, interface standards, data formats, authentication/authorization standards that make writing secure, resilient distributed applications significantly easier than with other languages.